 The analysis of the reviewed papers shown in Figure 7 indicates a diverse range of focus areas within the shipbuilding sector.
-Specifically, 8.89% of the research papers concentrated on hazards inherent to shipbuilding, highlighting the various risks and dangerous conditions workers may encounter.
-A significant portion, 28.89%, was dedicated to examining occupational risks, emphasizing the broad spectrum of dangers associated with the working environment and practices in the industry.
-Meanwhile, 13.33% of the studies addressed the health and safety of workers, exploring both the physical and mental well-being of those employed in shipbuilding.
-Additionally, 24.44% of the papers focused on shipbuilding in general, covering aspects such as industry trends, technological advancements, and economic impacts.
-Finally, 11.11% of the research investigated accidents during shipbuilding, offering insights into the frequency, causes, and consequences of such incidents within the sector.
-Among all the review research papers, only 20% are found relevant to Bangladeshi shipbuilding.
+Specifically, 9.09% of the research papers concentrated on hazards inherent to shipbuilding, highlighting the various risks and dangerous conditions workers may encounter.
+A significant portion, 25.00%, was dedicated to examining occupational risks, emphasizing the broad spectrum of dangers associated with the working environment and practices in the industry.
+Meanwhile, 29.55% of the studies addressed the health and safety of workers, exploring both the physical and mental well-being of those employed in shipbuilding.
+Additionally, 25.00% of the papers focused on shipbuilding in general, covering aspects such as industry trends, technological advancements, and economic impacts.
+Finally, 11.36% of the research investigated accidents during shipbuilding, offering insights into the frequency, causes, and consequences of such incidents within the sector.
+Although the analysis of the review papers showed a diverse range of focus areas, only few is found relevant to the Bangladeshi shipbuilding industry.
 This highlights a gap in the literature and suggests a need for more studies specifically targeting the conditions and challenges in Bangladeshi shipbuilding.